Database Backup (DBS) provides features such as single-table restoration, geo-redundancy, and long-term archiving for Oracle instances.

 - No public network IP: Port's self-built database (accessed through the database gateway)

-This parameter is displayed only when you set the Database Location parameter to ECS-Hosted Database or No public network IP: Port's self-built database (accessed through the database gateway).
+This parameter is displayed only if you set the Database Location parameter to ECS-Hosted Database or No public network IP: Port's self-built database (accessed through the database gateway).

-Port Number The port number that is used to connect to the instance that you want to back up.
+Port Number The port number that is used to connect to the database that you want to back up.
 Default value: 1521.
-ECS Instance ID
+ECS Instance ID The ID of the Elastic Compute Service (ECS) instance on which the database that you want to back up is deployed.

-This parameter is displayed only when you set the Database Location parameter to ECS-Hosted Database.
+This parameter is displayed only if you set the Database Location parameter to ECS-Hosted Database.

-This parameter is displayed only when you set the Database Location parameter to Express Connect DB/VPN Gateway/Intelligent Gateway.
+This parameter is displayed only if you set the Database Location parameter to Express Connect DB/VPN Gateway/Intelligent Gateway.

-This parameter is displayed only when you set the Database Location parameter to No public network IP: Port's self-built database (accessed through the database gateway).
+This parameter is displayed only if you set the Database Location parameter to No public network IP: Port's self-built database (accessed through the database gateway).

 SID The system identifier (SID) of the database that you want to back up.
 Database Account The username of the account that is used to connect to the database that you want to back up.
 Password

 After you enter the username and password of the database account, click Test Connection next to the password to check whether the information of the database that you want to back up is valid.
-If the specified parameters are valid, the Test Passed message appears.
-If the Test Failed message appears, click Check next to Test Failed.
+If the specified parameters are valid, the Test Passed message is displayed.
+If the Test Failed message is displayed, click Check next to Test Failed.
 Modify the information about the instance that you want to back up based on the check results.

 Backup Destination Information Backup Storage Type The type of storage that is used to store the backup data.
 Valid values: